Procedures

 Breast Augmentation

 Breast augmentation is one of the most popular plastic surgery procedures in the United States.
-Through placement of breast implants, women have been able to achieve changes in their figure (breast enlargement / breast enhancement ) that otherwise would have been impossible.
-In spite of their overwhelming popularity , breast implants have limitations.
+Through placement of breast implants, women have been able to achieve changes in their figure (breast enlargement / breast enhancement) that otherwise would have been impossible.
+Despite their overwhelming popularity, breast implants have limitations.
 Breast augmentation surgery will not improve nipple asymmetry, move your breasts closer together, lift droopy breasts, or remove stretch marks.
 If you have droopy breasts, you may need a breast lift (mastopexy).
 Breast implants are not free of problems, and any problem associated with breast implants requires more surgery and cost.

 Options in Breast Implants